 - Promotes the wellness of the whole person: emotional, social, spiritual, intellectual and physical

 Loyalist offers a wide range of counselling services to students at no cost.
 You can explore any issues or concerns you may have in complete confidence.
-Our Counsellors are Master-level Social Workers registered with the Ontario College of Social Workers and licensed to provide counselling and psychotherapy services in Ontario.
+Our Counsellors are Master-level trained clinicians, registered with professional regulatory colleges and licensed to provide counselling and psychotherapy services in Ontario.
 They have a wealth of experience to help you define your goals, tap into your own strengths and build opportunities for positive change.
 Our counsellors can also refer students to additional or specialized community resources when needed to support a student’s wellness.